wurdcms/wurd-web/README.md

-# Wurd CMS client for the browser
+# Browser Javascript client for the Wurd CMS
 Load content from the Wurd CMS in the browser.
 If rendering on the server, use the API or [wurd-node](https://github.com/wurdcms/wurd-node-v3).

 ## Example